 - Your proposed plan might include how you will arrange parenting time for the other parent.
 For example, the protection order might say that the other parent must not have contact with you except by text, email, or through a third party for the purpose of arranging parenting time.

 - Your plan should also consider how the children will go from one parent to the other safely.
-It might be complicated to arrange this during COVID-19, with many places being closed and the need to limit close contact with people who aren’t part of your household.

 - If it’s not possible to have a third person pick up and drop off the children, your protection order can specify that that your partner can have parenting time if it’s arranged in advance in writing (by text or email) and that exchange of the children will happen in a public location.